 Let’s start with going into a little more detail on these two competing worldviews or weltanschauung if you want to get all German about it.
 The distinction I established a moment ago comes down to how what is right and good is defined.
 Jesus gives a definition for love that is self-sacrificing, while the definition of love given by the aforementioned guy leaving the faith was based on a view that something was valid only to the extent that it worked for them.
 Put another way, Jesus’ definition of love goes beyond the self while the other never leaves the self.
 And interestingly, or maybe not so interestingly, this is a debate that goes back at least to the Israelites wandering in the wilderness.
 If you remember, Moses had gone up to the mountain and was a little slow in getting back.
 While gone the people decided they were not so keen on the God of Israel and so told Aaron, “’Make us gods, who shall go before us’….
 And Aaron said to them, ‘Take off the rings of gold which are in the ears of your wives, your sons, and your daughters, and bring them to me.’”
 Aaron then makes a Golden Calf and the people worshiped this thing made by human hands.
 You see the Israelites were looking for gods who did stuff that was more to their liking.
 They wanted gods they could control rather than having a God who required and expected things of them.
 The distinction is one between a god that is an extension of our will versus a God to whom we must submit our will.
-Put another way doeaning that when we decide if we will follow Jesus and lay down our life, we are really asking if we believe there is something greater which exists outside of ourselves or do we thinkbelieve that all wisdom lies within us because there can be nothing greater than us.
+Meaning that when we decide if we will follow Jesus and lay down our life, we are really asking if we believe that there is something greater which exists outside of ourselves or do we believe that all wisdom lies within us because there can be nothing greater than us.

 Before I continue, I want to clarify something.
 When Jesus talks about laying down one’s life for a friend, I think there can be a danger that we take this only as a literal statement.
 What I mean by that is we should not think of it as only applicable to an actual physical death.
 Instead, I think we should take it more broadly.
 While laying down one’s life certainly can mean an actual physical death like Jesus on the cross, it can also be about sacrificing our will and desires for someone else.
 This is a little bit of a trite example but for those of you who are parents think back to when your children were babies.
 Was there ever a time at three in the morning when the baby woke up crying and you thought, “Getting up is exactly what I want to be doing right now.”
 Unless you are much different than me, I am guessing that getting up was one of the last things you wanted.
 But we all did it because we had a world view that went beyond ourselves and what was best for us at the time.
 We yielded to something greater and laid down our will for it.